SoftwareAG/c8y-docs/content/microservice-sdk/concept-bundle/migration.md

 Microservice apiVersion 2 provides an improved microservice container security context restricting the invocation of privileged Linux Kernel APIs.
 In details this means that with microservice apiVersion 2 the microservice container is granted only specific capabilities.

-Please refer to the [Linux man page](https://man7.org/linux/man-pages/man7/capabilities.7.html) for more information on Kernel capabilities.
+Refer to the [Linux man page](https://man7.org/linux/man-pages/man7/capabilities.7.html) for more information on Kernel capabilities.
 With the apiVersion change, the microservice is granted the capability NET_BIND_SERVICE.

 #### What you need to do by release 10.15:

-Please perform the following steps to migrate your microservice to the new apiVersion.
+Perform the following steps to migrate your microservice to the new apiVersion.

 1. Change the apiVersion to 2 in the microservice manifest.
 See <a href="#manifest">Microservice manifest</a>.